To receive the Certificate in Business and Transactional Law, a candidate must complete the following:

 This course examines the control of private economic power through government enforcement and private damage suits under the Sherman and Clayton Acts.
 The topics considered include legal and economic concepts of monopoly power and monopolization; collaboration among competitors to restrain trade by fixing prices, allocating markets or customers, or by other conduct with the same effects; vertical relationships among firms at different levels of production that operate to restrain trade; and horizontal, vertical and conglomerate mergers.

-This course, formerly presented under the title “Advanced Business Associations,” will examine selected legal topics not addressed — or addressed only at an introductory level — in Business Associations regarding the formation, organization, operation, capitalization and financing of the principal forms of business associations used today, with particular focus on limited liability companies and for-profit business corporations.
+This course, formerly presented under the title “Applied Business Associations: Financing and Securities Regulation,” will examine selected legal topics not addressed — or addressed only at an introductory level — in Business Associations regarding the formation, organization, operation, capitalization and financing of the principal forms of business associations used today, with particular focus on limited liability companies and for-profit business corporations.
 The content of the course may vary from year to year depending on the instructor and the matters previously covered in Business Associations.
 However, topics will likely include an examination of customary organizational and related operational documents for the various forms of business enterprises; issues arising in connection with the issuance of stock and other ownership interests, dividends and distributions; an enterprise’s redemption or repurchase of its shares or other ownership interests; valuation of a corporate or other business enterprise; the rights and remedies of minority and preferred equityholders, bond holders and others who hold debt, convertible or other senior securities; mergers, acquisitions and other fundamental transactions; the securities regulation process and the exemptions therefrom; and the rights and liabilities of purchasers and sellers of securities.
 Financial literacy relevant to the role of the transactional lawyer will be stressed.

 This course will focus on federal bankruptcy law and practice.
 Coverage will include the study of the U.S. Bankruptcy Code, as applied to business and consumer cases.
 The public policy issues implicated by the bankruptcy system will also be examined.
 A business bankruptcy case simulation will be used to teach the capstone module of the course.
 Prerequisite: Secured Transactions (Law 629).